LearningLocker/docs/src/http-xapi.md

 ```

 ## GET /activities/profile
 This route allows you to retrieve a single profile document or multiple profile identifiers.
-If the `profileId` URL parameter is set, it will [retrieve a single profile document](#retrieve-single-profile-document) with the profile identifier, otherwise it will [retrieve many profile identifiers](#retrieve-many-profile-identifiers).
+If the `profileId` URL parameter is set, it will [retrieve a single profile document](#retrieve-single-activity-document) with the profile identifier, otherwise it will [retrieve many profile identifiers](#retrieve-many-activity-identifiers).
 For more information, view the [GET /activities/profile route in the xAPI specification](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#27-activity-profile-resource).

-### Retrieve Single Profile Document
+### Retrieve Single Activity Document
 The route allows the same URL parameters as the [PUT /activities/profile route](#put-activitiesprofile).
 A request to this route should be similar to the request below.

 ```http